dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 ----------------------
 .. include:: /getting-started/github-apps/note--registration.rst

-To register your Notebook on Dockstore, install our Dockstore GitHub application on the repository that contains your notebook and ``.dockstore.yml file``.
+To register your Notebook on Dockstore, install our Dockstore GitHub App on the repository that contains your notebook and ``.dockstore.yml`` file.
 After installation, Dockstore will read your repository, automatically register your notebook, and update the notebook whenever the repository changes.

 .. include:: /getting-started/github-apps/note--vocabulary.rst